MomentaiChris26/AccioCurios/README.md

 - Normalized data

 ## User Stories
-Buyers and sellers can purchase or sell their collectibles to each other in a safe secure web application.
+Buyers and sellers can purchase or sell their collectibles to each other in a safe and secure web application.

-Users sign up with a single account, which allows them to be both a buyer and seller.
+Users sign up with a single account, which allows them to be both a buyer and seller on the same account.

 When a user signs up, they have access to their own personal dashboard that lists all their recent purchases, unsold and sold listings on a single page.